antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

   --to-html
 ```

-Clustering allows to greatly reduce the size of the model without significant decrease in quality.
+Clustering allows for substantial model size reduction without significant decrease in quality.
-Here is a comparison of model with and without clustering:
+Here is a comparison of a model with and without clustering:

 | Sparsity  | Number of clusters | Accuracy     | Compressed size | Size reduction |
 |-----------|--------------------|--------------|-----------------|----------------|